Ryan McMahon Player Props: Rockies vs. Nationals

 Ryan McMahon At The Plate

+- McMahon enters this game on a four-game hitting streak.
+During his last outings, he's hitting .250 with one homer.

-- McMahon has gotten a hit in six of eight games this season, but he has no multi-hit games.
+- McMahon has gotten a hit in seven of nine games this year, but he has no multi-hit games.

-- He has homered in two of eight games played this season, and in 6.1% of his plate appearances.
+- He has hit a long ball in two of nine games played this year, and in 5.4% of his plate appearances.

-- He has scored in three games this season (37.5%), but has had no multi-run games.
+- He has scored a run in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.